matthid/FSharpSession/slides/index.md

 ' Runtime error only.
 ' Needs unit test.
 ' Caller might not handle the null case (sample data / tests all contain email address).
+' Even if you limit with 3 contructors -> caller might not be sure about the contract

 ---